-The railway was awarded the Learning Outside the Classroom Quality Badge in June 2010.
+The railway was first awarded the Learning Outside the Classroom Quality Badge in June 2010.

 This Experience was developed with the support of the South East Grid for Learning (SEGfL).
 The current National Curriculum for History states that children should learn about a significant turning point in British history such as the first railways which were developed in Victorian times.